Veganism has become a huge trend in the last few years.

 Before turning to veganism I eliminated these trigger foods from my diet.
 Things were going well since I was mostly cooking for myself and controlled the ingredients used in my meals.
 Since I started traveling in July of this year things have taken a turn for the worse.
 I’ve sadly found out that my skin does not share my love for travel.

-Traveling full-time means not having a home to cook in, which also means eating out…every meal.
+Being a digital nomad means not having a home to cook in, which also means eating out…every meal.
 While I love trying new restaurants and cafes in each destination, it has proven to ruin my face.
 Eating out means giving up control over your food.

 Every place I go I have to ask what the dish I am interested in is cooked with.
 I ask for every ingredient to make sure there is no dairy, chili, or bad oils involved.
 The problem with this is that many restaurant employees have no clue what each plate consists of.
 That is completely understandable.
 Why would you memorize the ingredients of each item on the menu to the type of oil it is cooked in?
 Most customers don’t care about this at all.
 But knowing this is essential for my skin’s health.